Alternate Fighter: Expanded

 Your conviction allows you to survive blows that would slay those of lesser faith.
 When you are reduced to 0 Hit Points but not killed outright, you can drop to 1 hit point instead and immediately make one weapon attack against your attacker.

-Once you use this feature you must finish a short or long rest before you can use it again.
-If you have no uses left, you can use it again, but you instantly gain a level of exhaustion.
+You can use this feature once per short or long rest with no negative effects.
+When you have no uses left you can use this feature again, but you instantly gain one level of Exhaustion.

 Righteous Judgment